skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 Note that the column "id" was not encoded and was instead left as-is.

-Dealing with columns that cannot be handled by a transformer
+Rejecting columns that cannot be handled by a transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |ApplyToCols| can allow the underlying encoder to decide which columns it can be applied to.